Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-(iii) We easily reduce to two cases: (a) $f$ is a smooth morphism of schemes; (b) $f$ is a closed immersion.
-In case (a), $Rf^!\simeq f^*(d)[2d]$, where $d$ is the relative dimension.
-Case (b) is an instance of (ii). \end{proof}
+\item[\ref{p.cdim2}] We easily reduce to two cases: (a) $f$ is a smooth morphism of schemes; (b) $f$ is a closed immersion.
+In case (a), $Rf^!\simeq f^*(d)[2d]$, where $d$ is the relative dimension, and the assertions are obvious.
+In case (b), the first assertion follows from \ref{p.cdim1} and the distinguished triangle \eqref{e.dist2}, and the second assertion follows from the first one and an argument similar to the proof of Proposition \ref{p.pbc} \ref{p.pbc2}. \end{itemize} \end{proof}

+\begin{Proposition}[Poincar\'e duality] Assume that $\Lambda$ is annihilated by an integer $m$ invertible on $S$.
+Let $f\colon \cX\to \cY$ be a separated morphism, smooth of relative dimension $d$, of $m$-prime inertia between finite-type finite-inertia Deligne-Mumford $S$-stacks.
+For every $N\in D(\cY,\Lambda)$, the map $f^* N(d)[2d]\to Rf^!
+N$ \eqref{e.Poincare} is an isomorphism. \end{Proposition}